Sample Efficient Learning of Factored Embeddings of Tensor Fields: EXPERIMENTS

 \subsection{Cardiac Magnetic Resonance Imaging}

-A collection of time-varying, 2D slice stacks of Cardiac MRI is tested. $\mathcal{A} \in \mathbb{R}^{256\times176\times160}$ consists of 160 time snapshots 2D images, each of size 256 $\times$ 176.
-Based on the scree plots shown in Appendix, we choose $\bm{r} = (20,20,5)$.
+A collection of time-varying, 2D slice stacks of Cardiac MRI is tested: $\mathcal{A} \in \mathbb{R}^{256\times176\times160}$ consists of 160 time snapshots 2D images, each of size 256 $\times$ 176.
+The data is sparsely structured, where only a portion of the 2D slice contains the beating motion of the heart.
+Based on the scree plots shown in the Appendix, we choose $\bm{r} = (20,20,5)$.
 We also choose $N_{allow}=300$.
-Table \ref{table:result} and Figure \ref{fig:cardiac_result} show that P-SCT and P-SCT-Permute produce good performance as other one-shot algorithms, although they use less than half of the data tensor.
-Figures \ref{fig:cardiac_lc} and \ref{fig:cardiac_air_Ar} compares progressive performance to show the sample efficiency of P-SCT and P-SCT-Permute.
-P-SCT-Permute's learning curve is slightly decaying faster, but its computation is slower than P-SCT.
+Table \ref{table:result} and Figure \ref{fig:cardiac_result} show that P-SCT produces better performance than most full-scan algorithms only using approximately half of the data tensor.
+Figure \ref{fig:cardiac_lc} shows that P-SCT's performance converges faster than R-SCT to outperform most full-scan algorithms.

-\subsection{NARR air temperature}
+\subsection{NARR Air Temperature}

-NARR air temperature dataset is spatiotemporal series covering the North American continent \cite{mesinger2006north}.
+NARR air temperature dataset is spatiotemporal series covering the North American continent \citep{mesinger2006north}.
 Its grid resolution is 349 $\times$ 277, which is approximately 0.3 degrees (32km) resolution at the lowest latitude.
-It provides 3 hourly series from 1979/01/01 to the present.
-Air temperature is also collected from 29 pressure levels (i.e., 29 different altitudes).
-Therefore, it can be represented as a order 5 data tensor.
-Due to the limitation on the computational resource, only one altitude at 500 hpa pressure level is selected.
-Also, 1 month-long series on 2020 October is used for the experiment.
+It provides 3 hourly series from 1979/01/01 to the present collected from 29 pressure levels (i.e., 29 different altitudes).
+We selected 1 month-long series in October 2020 at 500 hpa pressure level for the experiment.
 Spatial coverage is also clipped to discard null values around boundaries.
 As a result, $\mathcal{A}\in\mathbb{R}^{(248,252,336)}$.
-Based on scree plots shown in Appendix, we choose $\bm{r} = (50,10,20)$. $N_{allow}$ is assumed to be 300.
-Figures \ref{fig:air_lc} and \ref{fig:air_Ar} compares progressive performance showing the sample efficiency of P-SCT and P-SCT-Permute.
-Interestingly, P-SCT-Permute performs better than P-SCT for the air temperature dataset.
-We can also see that the spatiotemporal structure of air temperature has been revealed by PS-SCT-Permute fastest.
+Based on scree plots shown in Appendix, we choose $\bm{r} = (50,10,20)$. $N_{allow}$ is assumed to be 400.
+The NARR air temperature is less sparsely structured than Cardiac MRI as wide regions' air temperature fluctuate differently.
+Still, Table \ref{table:result}, Figures \ref{fig:air_result} and \ref{fig:air_lc} show good results.
+P-SCT's performance converges faster to outperform some full-scan algorithms showing P-SCT's ability to find the important domain of the input tensor and selectively sample them for sample-efficient tensor sketching.